Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Results

-\paragraph{3-D cantilever.} The LLM agent achieves $\bar{\Comp}=3.981$ ($-18.09\%$ vs.\ fixed, $-0.43\%$ vs.\ the next-best continuation baseline at $\bar{\Comp}\approx3.998$) with standard deviation $\sigma=0.0004$ across five seeds, confirming that the single-seed result reported in our earlier experiments was not a statistical artefact.
+The LLM agent achieves $\bar{\Comp}=3.981$ ($-18.09\%$ vs.\ fixed) on the 3-D cantilever and $\bar{\Comp}=5.430$ ($-15.55\%$ vs.\ fixed) on the 3-D \MBB{} beam.
 The total improvement from any continuation over the fixed controller is $\approx\!18\%$ in 3-D versus only $5$--$7\%$ in 2-D, consistent with the expectation that problems without an established optimal schedule benefit most from adaptive control.

-\paragraph{3-D \MBB{} beam.} The LLM agent achieves $\bar{\Comp}=5.430$ ($-15.55\%$ vs.\ fixed, $-0.22\%$ vs.\ the expert heuristic at $\bar{\Comp}=5.442$).
-The fixed controller retains substantial gray material ($\Gray=0.260$), while all continuation controllers converge to $\Gray=0.000$.
-The ranking mirrors the 2-D \MBB{} results: the LLM agent outperforms all baselines, with the expert heuristic second-best and schedule-only trailing.
-Notably, the LLM agent's best valid snapshot is found at iteration~$149$—roughly twice as late as the three-field continuation (iteration~$75$)—again demonstrating the patient penalization mechanism.
+The LLM agent's best valid snapshot is found at iteration~$149$ on the \MBB{} beam---roughly twice as late as the three-field continuation (iteration~$75$)---again demonstrating the patient penalization mechanism.
+Figures~\ref{fig:designs_3d_canti} and~\ref{fig:designs_3d_mbb} show the 3-D density projections for all controllers on each problem.

-\Cref{fig:designs_3d_canti,fig:designs_3d_mbb} show the 3-D density projections for all controllers on each problem.
-The fixed controller shows pervasive diffuse shading across all projection views, while all continuation controllers produce binary structures.
-The LLM agent topologies exhibit more clearly defined internal voids and load paths compared to the heuristic controllers.